Pitchbook vs Mergr

 More specifically, at Mergr we focus on PE firms, including their investment criteria, portfolio, M&A transactions, teams, and their M&A advisors.
 Amongst general M&A, we focus on corporate acquirers, their M&A transactions, their buy/sell relationships between other buyers and sellers in the Mergr database, and their M&A advisors.
 That's it.
 No VC, no public equity data, no debt commentary, no fund returns, no LPs, etc. Some users need the complete universe of alternative info - however many users do not.

 Related to the above, it's also worth mentioning that the entire Mergr database is also 'homegrown', meaning we do not license or purchase outside data.
 What started as a simple list of PE investors, has grown into a significant database built around a unique set of criteria and parameters that you will not find elsewhere.
 We understand the 'noise' that can easily creep into databases such as ours.
 If an entity is not involved in M&A we do our best not to add.
-Ie, nearly all the 200k companies in the Mergr database have been involved in M&A (as buyer, seller, or target).
+As a result, nearly all the 210k companies in the Mergr database have been involved in M&A (as buyer, seller, or target).
 We do not add data merely to add.

 The Product Experience